FaizAther/dcc888-papers/paper1/linear_phi_place.0.md

 ## How was the abstract organized?
 (PHI)

-"Context - Problem - Solution - Comparision - Results"
+"Context - Problem - Solution - Comparison - Results"

 ## How was the introduction organized?
 (PHI)

 Six paragraphs of:

-1. Context/(Current techiniques)
+1. Context/(Current techniques)
 2. Problem
 3. Solution
 4. Notation/(Internal details)
 5. Implementation/Results
 6. Implications/(Sections overview)

-This paper aims to argue for improvement of a step in the SSA form used in the seminal paper on intermediate reoresentation, this is why a lot of detail is given in comparision to the seminal paper.
+This paper aims to argue for improvement of a step in the SSA form used in the seminal paper on intermediate representation, this is why a lot of detail is given in comparison to the seminal paper.

 ## What is discussed in each section of the paper?
 (PHI)